amigup/servicefabric-dotnetcore-webapi-angular5-msal/README.md

 #### Configure the Angular project
 1. Run ``npm install`` to intall all dependent packages
 1. Run ``ng serve`` for a dev server.
-Navigate to http://localhost:4200/.
+Navigate to ``http://localhost:4200/``.
 The app will automatically reload if you change any of the source files.
+1. On launch, application will redirect to ``http://localhost:4200/userProfile`` after successful authentication and fetches the user name using graph API and user claims from the Web API.
+You can run the network monitoring tool like ``Browser developer tool`` or ``Fiddler``.

 ## More information